Victoria Park, Auckland: Features

-Urban expansion and traffic needs have not bypassed the park; as well as being bordered by some of the busier Auckland arterials on the north (Fanshawe Street) and south (Victoria Street), in the 1960s a large four lane viaduct was imposed on the park to allow State Highway 1 to pass overhead and connect to the Auckland Harbour Bridge.
-In order to reduce any further degradation of the Park's landscape recently a four-lane tunnel has been constructed under the western part of the park parallel to the viaduct to provide more traffic movement with a minimum of impact to the park itself.

-Major close-by attractions are the Victoria Park Market, the former City rubbish incinerator (once known as the Destructor) built in 1905 and now housing an arts & crafts market and several entertainment venues.
+Major close by attractions are the Victoria Park Market, the former City rubbish incinerator (once known as the Destructor) built in 1905 and now housing an arts & crafts market and several entertainment venues.
 The market has received a major makeover, which has seen many of the older buildings of the complex restored (and some of the smaller stores merged for larger tenancies).
-There are plans to relocate the carpark on the northern end of the site underground and to construct an apartment block over it.

-To the south of the Park is Freemans Bay which the park was largely intended to service.
-This was a working class area filled with numerous small, badly built houses jammed up against various industrial buildings, hence the reason for creating a green space for local residents.
-Since the creation of the Motorway and Viaduct in the 1960s most of the Freemans Bay seems cut off from Victoria Park (and vice versa).
-It has remained residential, and its main street, Franklin Road, is now one of the more desirable residential addresses of central Auckland.

 The portion to the east of the motorway is still directly connected with Victoria Park.
 It has changed substantially, with all the residential buildings long gone.
 Largely composed of industrial buildings which are now being replaced or retrofitted as residential accommodation, the Park will play an increasingly important role in the area.
 This eastern portion of Freemans Bay (centred on Victoria Street) has become relabeled as The Victoria Quarter while the area directly to the west of the park, technically part of St Mary's Bay is now becoming known as The Beaumont Quarter, the former Gas Works on Beaumont Street having been decontaminated and renovated as a residential development.

-The suburb also has New World Victoria Park at the bottom of Franklin Road, which until a few years ago was the only large supermarket in the CBD, three more supermarkets have since been added to serve the growing inner city apartment population, while Westhaven Marina, the Viaduct Basin and the new Wynyard Quarter lye close by to the north.
-To the east is located Skycity, to the west at the top of College Hill Road is located Three Lamps.